Readability Formulas

 Step 3: Choose the Right Formula(s)

 A handful of readability formulas are available, each with a unique focus and output.
-Here are the most common ones:
+The most common ones are:

-- Gunning-Fog: The output represents the grade level needed to understand the text.
-Scores above 12 indicate texts that are difficult for most people to read.
+2. Gunning-Fog: The score is the grade level needed to understand the text.
+Scores above 12 are difficult for most people to read.

 Step 4: Analyze Readability